SunSh1x03/SunSh1x03/README.md

 Security Analyst and Pentest Consultant with experience focused on Linux, FreeBSD and Web Applications.
 I worked on projects with Defense in Depth and Security Solutions for the government and military forces.

-My works focus is on DevSecOps, PenTest Web, PenTest Mobile, and Bug Bounty.
+My work focus is on DevSecOps, PenTest Web, PenTest Mobile, and Bug Bounty.

 I don't really like PenTest Infra, it\`s boring =).